 When it all comes down to it, AlignerCo and Smile Direct are both good options.
 But at the end of the day, you can only pick one.

-In our opinion, AlignerCo is a better option for most people.
-They’re our third favorite pick for at-home aligner companies.
+In our opinion, AlignerCo is the better option for most people.
+They’re our #2 favorite pick for clear aligner companies.
 And compared to Smile Direct, they offer the same product for a much cheaper price.
 Their customer service model is excellent, too.
 And while they may be a young company, they’ve won a pretty impressive reputation already.
 Smile Direct, though, offers superior convenience, and they give a great mix of value and efficiency.